 The first step toward DUI treatment is a DUI evaluation.
-At our treatment facility, we approved by the department of social and health services to conduct a diagnostic evaluation as ordered by the court.
+At our treatment facility, we are approved by the department of social and health services to conduct a diagnostic evaluation as ordered by the court.
 If you have received a DUI and the court has ordered a DUI evaluation, Northpoint Evergreen Bellevue can help you start the evaluation and treatment process.

 Based on the initial evaluation, our counselors will recommend a course of treatment given your personal and unique situation.
 In most cases, this will be treatment through our intensive outpatient program.
 Our IOP for alcohol addiction treatment consists of the following elements: